Dutch court orders xAI, Grok not to create, distribute non-consensual sex images in Netherlands

 The decision in a civil suit is one of the first times a judge has weighed in on xAI's responsibility for creating tools that can be used to create sexualized images, amid a flood of complaints and investigations over Grok in the Americas, Europe, Asia and Australia.

-In a summary decision, the Amsterdam District court said xAI and Grok would be prohibited from "generating and/or distributing sexual imagery ... whereby persons are partially or wholly stripped naked without having given their explicit permission" and said it would impose fines of 100,000 euros ($115,350.00) per day if the companies do not comply.
+In a summary decision, the Amsterdam District Court said xAI and Grok would be prohibited from "generating and/or distributing sexual imagery ... whereby persons are partially or wholly stripped naked without having given their explicit permission" and said it would impose fines of 100,000 euros ($115,350) per day if the companies do not comply.

-The case was brought by Offlimits, a Dutch nonprofit group that combats online sexual abuse.
+The case was brought by Offlimits, a Dutch nonprofit group that combats online sexual abuse, in cooperation with the nonprofit Victims Support Fund.

+xAI did not immediately respond to requests for comment.
+A lawyer for xAI in the Netherlands referred questions to xAI.

+Musk, the world's richest person, launched Grok in 2023 and distributes it through his social media platform X, which, like xAI, is now part of his rocket and space exploration company SpaceX.

 ($1 = 0.8669 euros)